dwhenson/personal-site/src/posts/20220419-design-to-pixel-pretty-close-1.md

 Here are some approaches that I use to help with this part of the process:

-- Stick to the tried and tested pattern of using a `ul` and `li` / `a` elements for the navigation links.
-It's done everywhere and is what users expect
+- I suggest sticking to the tried and tested pattern of using a `ul` and `li` / `a` elements for the navigation links.
+It's done everywhere and is what users expect.
 - Add `aria-current='page'` to the navigation link that represents the page you are working on.
 This is good for accessibility and we can use it for styling later on.
 - Be careful with `button` elements.
 Remember, we are adding structure not designing here.
-If it takes you to another page (has a `href` attribute) it's a link!
+If it takes you to another page (i.e. it has a `href` attribute) it's a link!
 - I like to divide logical sub-sections up using the `section` element.
 It doesn't add anything semantically used in this way but it helps me when reading my code.
 - Doing that means I can save my `div` elements for things like wrappers/containers that might be needed to help with layout or design.
+That way when I see a `div` I already have a general idea why it's there.

 ### Dealing with Images

 You'll also want to add your images at this stage.
 Again, this is pretty straightforward, but here are some things to keep in mind when doing this:

 - Firstly, is it a background image (i.e. it has text or something over it)?
-Leave it aside for the moment, we'll add it with CSS later
+Leave it aside for the moment, we'll add it with CSS later.
 - Is it an `svg`?
 If so, inline it straight into your HTML.
 This avoids a network request and means that we can style parts of it using CSS later on.
-- If you are using the `img` element add `alt` text, and width and height attributes.
-This is needed for people using assistive technology and performance.
+- If you are using the `img` element add `alt` text, and `width` and `height` attributes.
+This helps people using assistive technology and performance.
 - Are you given different images depending on screen size?
 You'll probably want to use the `picture` element.
 Here's [a great write-up on how to use it](https://css-tricks.com/a-guide-to-the-responsive-images-syntax-in-html/)!
 - Are you given different versions of the same image to use depending on screen size?
 You'll want to use the `srcset` attribute.
-The article above will help!
+See the article above!

-These last two points can appear a little complicated to deal with and I have to admit I am not 100% confident working with either approach, but as images account for such as a large proportion of page size it's worth considering.
+These last two points can appear a little complicated to deal with and I have to admit I am not 100% confident working with either approach, but as images account for such as a large proportion of page size it's worth spending some time on.

 ### Things We've not Covered

 This assumes a pretty simple page, with pretty simple interactions required.
 There's a lot more to consider once you get on to marking up more complicated pages.
 [Inclusive Components by Heydon Pickering](https://inclusive-components.design/) is a great place to get started.

+With that you should be ready to [add some styles and sort your layout](https://dwhenson.com/posts/design-to-pixel-pretty-close-part-2/)!